Strects/ace-writing-services-website/content/privacy.md

 If you communicate with Ace Writing Services, we may collect information relating to that communication whether it takes the form of email, letter, or any other form of communication.

-We may also collect data in a form that does not, on its own, allow for direct association with any specific individual.
+We may also collect data in a form that does not allow for direct association with any specific individual.

 ## Section 3: Payment Information and Transactions